callowayproject/bump-my-version/docs/reference/hooks.md

 ---
 # Hooks

-- Each global configuration of `setup_hooks`, `pre_commit_hooks`, and `post_commit_hooks` is a list of commands run in a shell
-- Explanation of the context passed into the environment
-- Run in sequentially

-Order of operations
+## Hook Suites

+A _hook suite_ is a list of _hooks_ to run sequentially.
+A _hook_ is either an individual shell command or an executable script.

+There are three hook suites: _setup, pre-commit,_ and _post-commit._ During the version increment process this is the order of operations:

-- Run setup hooks
+1. Run _setup_ hooks
-- Increment version
+2. Increment version
-- Change files
+3. Change files
-- Run pre-commit hooks
+4. Run _pre-commit_ hooks
-- commit and tag
+5. Commit and tag
-- Run post-commit hooks
+6. Run _post-commit_ hooks

+!!!
+Note

+    Don't confuse the _pre-commit_ and _post-commit_ hook suites with Git pre- and post-commit hooks.
+Those hook suites are named for their adjacency to the commit and tag operation.

-## Setup Hooks
+## Configuration

+Configure each hook suite with the `setup_hooks`, `pre_commit_hooks`, or `post_commit_hooks` keys.

+Each suite takes a list of strings.
+The strings may be individual commands:

 ```toml title="Calling individual commands"
 [tool.bumpversion]